Core Supply & Demand Data Chinese Gold Market Q1-Q3 2016

 Below is a screen dump of the premium section of the SGE weekly report; the first column is the date, the third is the international gold price in yuan, the fourth is the SGE price in yuan, and the last is the difference.

-Let us get more familiar with how gold can be imported into and exported from China.
-There are two types of cross-border trade in China: general trade and processing trade.
+This article covers how gold can be imported into and exported from China mainland.
+There are two types of cross-border trade in China: general tradeand processing trade.

 Only through general trade gold can be imported into the Chinese domestic gold market where it’s required to be sold first through the Shanghai Gold Exchange (SGE).
 Gold imported through processing trade must be used for manufacturing or assembling purposes after which the finished goods are required to be exported.

 Processing trade is meant for China’s manufacturing industry to efficiently connect with the rest of the world.
-The Chinese and foreign companies engaging in processing trade are exempt from, in example, import duties and value added tax.
+The Chinese and foreign companies engaging in processing trade are exempt from, in example, import duties and Value-Added Tax (VAT).

-Currently there are fifteen commercial banks that can apply for The License to import standard gold, which in China is bullion weighing 50g, 100g, 1Kg, 3Kg or 12.5Kg, having a fineness of 9999, 9995, 999 or 995.
-The fifteen commercial banks are:
+Currently there are thirteen commercial banks that are approved by the PBOC to apply for the License to import standard gold, which in China is bullion in bars or ingots of 50g, 100g, 1Kg, 3Kg or 12.5Kg, having a fineness of 9999, 9995, 999 or 995.
+The thirteen commercial banks are (random order):